Flexi-Schooling

-Flexi-Schooling describes an arrangement between the parent/guardian and a school, whereby children are registered at the school in the usual way but only attend for part of the week.
+Flexi-Schooling describes an arrangement between the parent/carer and a school, whereby children are registered at the school in the usual way but only attend for part of the week.
+It is a perfectly legal option but it is at the discretion of the head teacher to approve it.

 The Centre for Personalised Education has a wealth of information about flexi-schooling including downloadable info sheets for parents and teachers.
 They make an important distinction between flexi-schooling and part-time schooling.